-- ii.
+- i.
+Demonstrates a systematic understanding of the major thinkers and intellectual paradigms in international relations - ii.
 Demonstrates the ability to develop critical responses to, and a systematic and historical understanding of, theoretical approaches taken in various sub-fields of the discipline - iii.
 Demonstrates a systematic understanding of concepts of power and influence in international relations - iv.
 Demonstrates a systematic understanding of key texts and debates in the subject area, and the reflexive relationship between these and empirical studies of international relations i.
 Demonstrates an understanding of political institutions, practices and systems

-3.2.
+3.3.
 Practical Knowledge Base ('B')